The Weighted Generalised Covariance Measure: The Univariate Weighted Generalised Covariance Measure

 For a fixed number $K$ of weight functions, the simplest approach would be to perform an individual test for each weight function $w_k$ and use Bonferroni correction to aggregate the $K$ $p$-values.
 With the aggregated test statistic

 the Bonferroni corrected $p$-value is therefore

-In this case, it is straightforward to obtain a generalisation of Theorem \ref{thm_WGCM1DFix} (stating that $p_{Bon}\upind n$ is a conservative $p$-value) and a generalisation of Theorem \ref{thm_PowerWGCM1DFix} (stating that the method has asymptotic power 1 if there exists $k\in\{1,\ldots, K\}$ with $\Ex_P[\epsilon\xi w_k(Z)]\neq 0$).
+In this case, it is straightforward to obtain a variant of Theorem \ref{thm_WGCM1DEst} (stating that $p_{Bon}\upind n$ is a conservative $p$-value) and a variant of Theorem \ref{thm_PowerWGCM1DEst} (stating that the method has asymptotic power 1 if there exists $k\in\{1,\ldots, K\}$ with $\Ex_P[\epsilon\xi w_k(Z)]\neq 0$).

 However, we can also use more sophisticated methods to calculate a $p$-value for $S_n=\max_{k=1,\ldots K} |T_k\upind n|$.
 With $K$ fixed, it is possible to show that under the null hypothesis of $P\in \mathcal P_0$ (i.e. $X\indep Y|Y$), the vector $\mathbf T\upind n$ converges to a multivariate Gaussian distribution.
 In fact, we go one step further and propose the same procedure as in Section 3.2 of \citet{ShahPetersCondInd}, where the multivariate case of the (unweighted) GCM is treated.
 For technical reason, it is assumed that $K\geq 3$.
 We do not assume that $K$ is fixed, but it is allowed to grow with $n$.
 Define